leonardo-ra/PI/Setup/README.md

-# Project Instruction Manual (PRISM): a step-by-step guide to run our system from scratch.
+# Project Instruction Manual (PRISM): a step-by-step guide to run our project from scratch.

 ## The Setup (Computer, UR5e Robotic Arm & Transceiver TestBox)